wp-plugins/comment-contest/readme.txt

 7. Result table with winner(s)

 == Changelog ==

+= 2.1.3 =
+* Misc: Add Spanish language.
+Thanks to Andrew from http://www.webhostinghub.com/ for this contribution!

 = 2.1.2 =
 * Misc: Remove plugin image to be 3.8 style compliant